KorzhowVD/ToDoApp/README.md

-This project was bootstrapped with Create React App.
+This project was bootstrapped with [Create React App] (https://github.com/facebook/create-react-app).

 ## How to run:
 - Open a terminal/command line in a directory where you want to save the project to